Spidey Cake!! (162: Buttercream Frosting)

 There was no point in trying a new recipe when I’m using a unusual pan, so I made a standard chocolate cake.
 The pan was very, very full; I had it on a baking sheet to catch any overflow (which luckily didn’t happen).
 I can’t remember at the moment how long I baked it; it may have been a full 40 minutes (the maximum time according to the cake pan instructions) – but it may have been closer to what the recipe said the baking time should be.
 I let the cake cool, and then sliced off the layer of cake that rose above the top of the pan (to make it level when I flipped the pan over).
 I got to just eat that layer of cake – delicious!

-I made the buttercream frosting recipe from the instructions on the Wilton cake pan:
+I made the buttercream frosting recipe from the instructions on the Wilton cake pan (my adapted version below).

 I was going to frost this right, so I bought decorator tips, frosting bags, and black and no-taste red food dye.
 I used #3 and #16 tips, which made lines and stars, respectively.
 You’re supposed to have this quantity of frosting: